Ethan, Laura & Their Kids

 We are continuing to be in touch with Ethan, as he searches for a better paying, full-time job.
 We also provided some gift cards to shop for newborn clothing.
 And we made sure that both Laura and Ethan are aware of our SSVP Food Pantry’s hours of operation to further help reduce their financial stress.
 Frankly, we continue to be in communication with Ethan, with the goal of ensuring that his family doesn’t face similar circumstances in the future.

-At this time of Thanksgiving, Ethan and Laura are appreciative of everything that the SSVP Omaha has done for their family.
-“This experience of losing my job has humbled me,” stated Ethan.”
-But the Society of St. Vincent de Paul has been a true blessing.
+Ethan and Laura are beyond appreciative of everything that SSVP Omaha has done for their family.
+“This experience of losing my job has humbled me,” stated Ethan, "but the Society of St. Vincent de Paul has been a true blessing.
 Marty and his staff have been so kind and helpful during this terrible time in our lives.
 We’ve received so much support from the good people that work there.
 Laura and I cannot be more grateful to everyone associated with the Society.
 They really do care.
 We’ve really begun to consider them our friends.”